eic/EICrecon/README.md

 [![DOI](https://zenodo.org/badge/512187504.svg)](https://zenodo.org/badge/latestdoi/512187504)

 # EICrecon
-JANA based reconstruction for the EPIC detector
+JANA based reconstruction for the ePIC detector

-The repository contains reconstruction source code for the EPIC detector.
-It's function is to take real or simulated data and reconstruct it into physical values for later analysis.
+The repository contains reconstruction source code for the ePIC detector.
+Its function is to take real or simulated data and reconstruct it into physical values for later analysis.